phunkyg/ReaControl24/README.md

 By default all log outputs will be created into the *logs* subdirectory below wherever you unpack/install the files, so choose somewhere that this can happen without issues.

-Some older python installations in OSX do cause issues as they pre-date upgrades in the python security/encryption, so please ensure you are at the highest OS level you can be, and if that is not enough, you can find guides online on how to make the changes you need to python, or to install a second python environment just for ReaControl.

 ### Installing - Windows 10

 The pre-requisite installation process for Windows is quite a bit more involved, as the OS does not come supplied with python or packet capture libraries.
-We have provided an instruction video for this process [in the doc subfolder](/doc/Windows_Setup.mp4)
+We have provided an instruction video for this process [in the docs repository](https://github.com/phunkyg/ReaControl-docs)

 * Download and install latest 64 bit Python 2.7.x
     * General Download Page: https://www.python.org/downloads